Syntax-Website/Syntax-Website.github.io/README.md

 # Syntax-Website
-Website for Syntax - DPS International's annual inter-school IT symposium
+Website for Syntax, DPS International's annual inter-school IT symposium.